-Measure Topic Description of the options 1 DR deployment Three levels of DR deployment (sub-options a, b and c, with increasing economic potential, based on COWI BAU and PO2 scenarios) were considered.
+Measure Торіс Description of the options 1 DR deployment Three levels of DR deployment (sub-options a, b and c, with increasing economic potential, based on COWI BAU and PO2 scenarios) were considered.
 Assumptions were similar to METIS.
 As load shifting and load reductions could be captured in PRIMES/IEM, DR was modelled also for the day-ahead (not only for balancing / reserves as in METIS).
 2 RES E priority dispatch Four sub-options were considered: a.
 Priority dispatch for must take CHP, RES E, biomass and small-scale RES E b.
 As in (a), but biomass bids at marginal costs. c.
-As in (b), with no priority dispatch of RES E except small scale.
-RES E bidding at marginal costs minus FIT (wherever applicable). d.
+As in (b), with no priority dispatch of RES E except smal scale.
+RES E bidding at marginal costs minus FIT (whereve applicable). d.
 As in (c) but with no priority of small-scale RES E thanks to aggregators.
 Note that removal of priority dispatch is assumed to imply balance responsibility and capability to participate in intraday and offer balancing services.
 Thus for sub-option (d) all resources participate in intraday, offer balancing services and have balancing responsibilities.
-3 Day-ahead and intraday liquidity Three options were considered: a.
+Three options were considered: a.
 Low liquidity.
 DAM covers part of the load, with many bilateral contracts nominated.
-ID illiquid in certain countries, in which case TSO has significant RR. b.
+ID illiquid in certain countries in which case TSO has significant RR. b.
 Improved liquidity.
 DAM covers the large majority of the load, no nominations.
-ID illiquid in certain countries, in which case TSO has significant RR.
+ID illiquid in certain countries, in which case TSO has significant RR. c.
+Liquid markets.
+DAM covers the whole load.
+Liquid and harmonised ID markets.
+3 Day-ahead and intraday liquidity